TJU-DRL-LAB/AI-Optimizer/README.md

 The framework provides a unified interpretation for almost all currently existing SSRL algorithms.
 Moreover, the framework can also serve as a paradigm when we are going to devise new methods.

 Our ultimate goal is to promote the establishment of the ecology of SSRL, which is illustrated below.

+Towards addressing the key problems of RL, we study SSRL with four types of representations.
+For researches from all four pespectives, a unified framework of algorithm and imeplementation serves as the underpinnings.
+The representations studied from different pespectives further boost various downstream RL tasks.
+Finally, this promotes the deployment and landing of RL in real-world applications.

 <div align=center><img align="center" src="./self-supervised-rl/assets/Ecology_of_SSRL.png" alt="Ecology of SSRL" style="zoom:40%;" /></div>